Pension jargon buster

 |Additional state pension||

-As its name implies, this is extra money that might be paid to individuals along with their state pension, depending on the National Insurance contributions they paid.
+Extra money that might be paid to individuals along with their state pension, depending on the National Insurance contributions they paid.
 It is only applicable to men born before 6 April 1951 and women born before 6 April 1953.
 It is paid automatically if it is due.
+It is also known as the state second pension.
 You can read more about it on GOV.UK.

 |Additional voluntary contributions (AVCs)||Extra contributions, above the minimum amount, made to a workplace pension scheme.
 See also FSAVCs.
 The pension arising must be taken at the same time as the main pension.|